Transit Assistance Program (TAP) – Partner Information

 The Transit Assistance Program (TAP) is designed to help makes public transit more affordable for low-income residents.

-Community partners are a key element to ensure that persons across the region can enroll.
-This program allows for face-to-face communication with trusted partners to address questions on how the program works and its benefits.
+Community partners are a key element to ensure that persons across the region can enroll in TAP.
+This program allows for face-to-face communication with trusted partners to address questions on how the program works and its benefits to the rider.
 We hope TAP participants can ride safely, confidently and more often.

 Persons certified as low income (see qualifications below) will have the ability to get a Go-To Card that, when you add money and tag it to a reader, you get a $1.00 fare plus a 2.5-hour transfer.

-Metro Transit is working with Agencies and Community organizations to partner in the distribution of the new fare tool when they meet the program enrollment qualifications.
-The approved partners can be authorized to:
+Metro Transit is working with nonprofit Agencies and Community organizations to partner in the distribution of the TAP Go-To Card when riders meet the program enrollment qualifications.
+Partner approved organizations can be authorized to:

-- Distribute and register the Go-To Cards on behalf of Metro Transit.
+- Distribute and register the Go-To Cards to qualified riders on behalf of Metro Transit.

-- If you are already receiving discounted fares (Jobseekers or ECO) you will not be able to get an additional discount when loading value on TAP cards.
-If you are already enrolled for ECO or Jobseeker program you can also apply to participate in the TAP program.
+- Current ECO partners already qualify to distribute TAP cards to their clients.
+If you are already receiving discounted fares (Jobseekers or ECO) you will not be able to get an additional discount when loading value on TAP cards.

-A TAP discount will be preloaded on the Go-To Card.
-When value is added, and tagged to a validator it will deduct $1.00 and include a 2.5 hour transfer.
-This fare tool will be accepted on buses and trains for regular route service at a flat fare at all times, including express buses.
+When value is added to a TAP Card and tagged to a validator it will deduct $1.00 and include a 2.5 hour transfer.
+This fare tool is accepted on buses and trains for regular route service at a flat fare at all times, including express buses.
 Metro Mobility and Transit Link rides will not get any discounts when riding.
 If riding Northstar, a prorated discount is applied.

 Upon first use the Go-To Card discount will be given for 365 consecutive days, after which the card will revert to the full fare.
 No pass is available for TAP cards.